Entropic trust region for densest crystallographic symmetry group packings: Toroidal distributions

 \subsection{Extended multivariate von Mises Gibbs sampler}

-To generate realizations from the \cref{eq:eMVM1} distributed random vectors for the computation of the natural gradient estimates \cref{eq:natGradEst}, we use the multi-stage Gibbs sampler \cite{robert}.
-The univariate conditionals of the exponential rewriting of the extended multivariate von Mises distribution \cref{eq:eMVM1} are given by
+To generate realizations from the \cref{eq:eMVM} distributed random vectors for the computation of the natural gradient estimates \cref{eq:natGradEst}, we use the multi-stage Gibbs sampler \cite{robert}.
+The univariate conditionals of the exponential rewriting of the extended multivariate von Mises distribution can be obtained by expanding \cref{eq:eMVM}, moving all terms that do not depend on $\theta_k$ to the normalization constant, and using trigonometric identities, to the following form